Low Training Readiness? When to Train Anyway

 When your Garmin shows a low score, run through this quick checklist before deciding:

 - Check the trend, not just today's number.
 One low day in a string of good days is very different from a downward spiral.
+Our Garmin data decision framework walks you through exactly how to read multiple metrics together.

 - Identify the cause.
 Poor sleep?
 Heavy training block?
 Life stress?
 The cause shapes the response.